 • Legislative and regulatory requirements are met with retention and provision of access to records

-• RCOG maintains corporate memory through capturing evidence of business activity and identifying records for permanent retention and archiving
+• RCOG maintains corporate memory through capturing evidence of business activity and identifying records of historical significance for permanent preservation

 • Current and future research and development activities are supported through documentation.